 Skip to main content

 Use Terraform to automate the creation of Microsoft Foundry resources, projects, deployments, and connections.
+If you already configured a Foundry resource in the Azure portal, you can export that configuration as Terraform code instead of authoring a configuration from scratch.
 You can use either the Terraform AzAPI Provider or AzureRM Provider to manage Foundry resources.
 The AzAPI provider lets you access all Foundry control plane configurations including preview features.
 The AzureRM variant is limited to core management capabilities.
-The following table shows which actions each provider supports:
+Terraform state files can include sensitive values.
+Use a secure backend and access controls for team scenarios.

 ActionAzAPI ProviderAzureRM Provider